-- 1) Students are encouraged to check with the four-year institutions to ensure electives are transferable. - 2) All four-year institutions in New Jersey require a 3.0 GPA for acceptance into their Teaching Programs
+- Students are encouraged to check with the four-year institutions to ensure electives are transferable. - 2) All four-year institutions in New Jersey require a 3.0 GPA for acceptance into their Teaching Programs www.hccc.edu/programs-courses/academic-pathways/social-science/index.html

-EDUCATION -INFANT TODDLER EDUCATION ASSOCIATE IN ARTS LIBERAL ARTS (A.A.)
+EDUCATION -INFANT TODDLER EDUCATION ASSOCIATE IN ARTS

+LIBERAL ARTS (A.A.)

 The degree program option provides the necessary coursework for those interested in pursuing a Baccalaureate degree in Early Childhood, with a concentration in Infant and Toddler.
-By obtaining an Associate's Degree in Infant/Toddler, the graduates are qualified to work as early educators/caregiversinanInfant/Toddlersetting, with children from birth to thirty-six months.
+By obtaining an Associate's Degree in Infant/Toddler, the graduates are qualified to work as early educators/caregiversinanInfant/Toddlersetting,withchildrenfrombirth to thirty-six months.